 Warning signs are usually circular, with a red band around the outside and a diagonal red line across the centre.

 Often warning signs and prohibition signs are combined into one fire safety notice.

-We hope this guide has been useful to you.
-In summary, if you are responsible for the fire safety of a commercial premises, these are the signs that you must have and may need to have.
+We hope this guide about all of the different categories of fire signage has been useful to you.
+In summary, if you are responsible for the fire safety of commercial premises, these are the signs that you must have and may need to have.